Bakhmach: November 10, 1917

-There was an attempt to declare Bahmach a Communist government, but it failed.
-The military command of the Central Council resumed quickly and Ukrainian authorities took control of the important railway point.
+There was an attempt to declare Bakhmach a Communist government, but it failed.
+The military command of the Central Rada resumed quickly and Ukrainian authorities took control of the important railway point.
 Headquarters units of the Bakhmatsk Blue division of the UNR were located in Seven local schools.

 January 15, 1918

 Troops from Moscow and the Petrograd Bolsheviks with the Red Cossacks regiment stormed Bakhmach and captured the City Council and the railway junction.

+March 1918

+From 8 to 13 March 1918, the Battle of Bakhmach (Bitva u Bachmače) was fought between the Czech Legion and German forces occupying Ukraine.
+Following a Legion victory, the Germans negotiated a truce.

+Holodomor

+Bakhmach and the entire Bakhmach district were included by the communist authorities in the so-called "Black Board".
+This led to the mass death of children and the elderly, as well as provoked the adult population of Bakhmach to openly resist the occupation authorities.
+Punitive special units of the NKVD took advantage of this and carried out shootings of Bakhmachers.
+The majority of Bakhmach residents became victims of the Holodomor.
+In the city, near the newly built church of St. George the Victorious (Ukrainian Orthodox Church), a memorial to the memory of fellow countrymen who were victims of the famine of 1932–1933 has been installed.